- string

 Contains

-operator filters keys whose value contains the given literal.
+operator filters keys whose values contain the given literal.

 Not Contains

-operator filters keys whose value does not contain the given literal.
+operator filters keys whose values do not contain the given literal.

 Has Field

-operator filters keys which having the given JSON field.
+operator filters keys which have the given JSON field.

 Has Not Field

-operator filters keys which not having the given JSON field.
+operator filters keys which do not have the given JSON field.

 Boolean Operators